tirrenotechnologies/tirreno/README.md

 tirreno *[tir.ˈrɛ.no]* helps understand, monitor, and protect your product from threats, fraud, and abuse.
 While classic cybersecurity focuses on infrastructure and network perimeter, most breaches occur through compromised accounts and application logic abuse that bypasses firewalls, SIEM, WAFs, and other defenses. tirreno detects threats where they actually happen: inside your product.

-tirreno is a few-dependency, "low-tech" PHP/PostgreSQL application.
+tirreno is a hand-written, few-dependency, "low-tech" PHP/PostgreSQL application.
 After a straightforward five-minute installation, you can ingest events through API calls and immediately access a real-time threat dashboard.

 ## Core components
 * **SDKs & API** Integrate tirreno into any product with SDKs.